firewalld/firewalld.github.io/documentation/ipset/options.md

 ## short

-Is an optional start and end tag and is used to give an icmptype a more readable name.
+Is an optional start and end tag and is used to give an ipset a more readable name.

 ## description

-Is an optional start and end tag to have a description for a icmptype.
+Is an optional start and end tag to have a description for an ipset.

 ## option